abuehl/abuehl.github.io/_posts/2026-03-23-using-ms-partitions.md

 [UML Editor](https://cadifra.com/) as explained in the rest of this blog posting.

 **Please note that the follwing code examples are not compliant with the current C++ standard.
-As such they can be seen as erronous, but they satisfy the current implementation of the MSVC compiler.**
+As such they can be seen as erroneous, but they satisfy the current implementation of the MSVC compiler.**

 ### Removing all existing uses of /internalPartition